mateuszklimek/datametrics/README.md

 **What would you be measuring and alerting on**?

 On network side:
-- requests HTTP errors and response time (both from external API's and Graphite) I started with sending those to grafana and making dashboard for those logs there.
+- requests HTTPS errors and response time (both from external API's and Graphite) I started with sending those to grafana and making dashboard for those logs there.

 On Grafana side: